broadband-testing-capstone/.github/profile/README.md

 #### Hardware

-The following devices are used in this project.
+The following devices have been used in this project:

 [SamKnows Whitebox 8](https://samknows.one/hc/en-gb/articles/360000451757-What-is-the-Whitebox-) - The WhiteBox is a proprietary solution with its own internet speed tests and online data visualization.